 Driven by our Community Vector Control Officers, and developed by some of the world’s best minds on mosquito control efforts, we work to deliver effective, state-of-the-art, and environmentally safe mosquito control efforts.
-This includes the minimal use of chemical interventions such a lavacides, clean-ups, removal of standing water, repair of infrastructure, and other efforts.
+This includes the minimal use of chemical interventions such as larvicides, clean-ups, removal of standing water, repair of infrastructure, and other efforts.

 Outreach activities include monthly clean ups, presentations and door to door engagements where we work one on one with homeowners or businesses.
 All our outreach activities are designed to facilitate pride and ownership of looking after Virgin Gorda and keeping it clean and safe.
-As a next step, the Adopt a Spot Programme will be launched.
+Click on the link to find out more about our OUTREACH PROGRAMMES.